OCahungo/databricks_apparel_streaming/ProjectPlan.md

     - _Business logic:_ SCD2 tracks full history, not just current state.

 - **Task 11: Create the `02_silver.silver_stores` Table**

-  - _Business logic:_ Store attributes (e.g., manager, status) change over time.
-SCD2 lets you analyze operational changes and performance.
+  - _Business logic:_ Track store attribute changes over time using SCD2, enabling analysis of operational changes and performance.
+Only business-relevant columns are tracked for history, and technical columns are excluded.
+Null updates are ignored.
-  - _Tip:_ Run the pipeline after this step to see how store history is tracked and used in reporting.

   - [ ] Use `dlt.create_auto_cdc_flow` with `live.stores_cleaned_stream` as the source.
   - [ ] Set `keys` to `["store_id"]`.
     - _Business logic:_ Store ID is the unique identifier for tracking changes.